General Guidelines

 One parent must attend the weekly lesson so that practicing at home will be successful.
 Please be fully present during the lesson and take notes so that you know how to help your child at home.
 In today’s busy world, your child’s weekly lesson is a special time for you to enjoy your child’s musical development and music-making.
 Please put away your phone so that you can spend these valuable moments with your child.
 This article explains how parent participation can result in successful music-making.

 It is also your job to play the recording every day.
 When your child regularly hears all the music they are currently and will eventually play, they will learn their pieces faster and practicing becomes easier.
 This results in more confidence and enjoyment with making music.
+This article explains exactly how to play the recording for your child.

 2) Practicing